-- From the base grade of 6, we deduct points for a missing readme, a solution that was not cleaned, a solution that does not compile, or a solution that crashes (1 point for each problem). - Up to 1 point will be deducted for an inconsistent coding style. - Up to 1 point will be deducted for code that does not compile or crashes.
+- From the base grade of 6, we deduct points for a missing readme, a solution that was not cleaned, a solution that does not compile, or a solution that doesn't compile out-of-the-box (1 point for each problem). - Up to 1 point will be deducted for an inconsistent coding style. - Up to 1 point will be deducted for code that does not compile or crashes.